davidmoten/bigsort/README.md

 More generic example
 -------------------------

-A more generic example that sorts a stream of Integer, also using files but some other resource type (for example database tables or S3) could be used provided *writer*, *reader*, *resourceFactory*, *resourceDisposer* are supplied for that resource type.
+A more generic example that sorts a stream of ```Integer```, also using files but some other resource type (for example database tables or S3) could be used provided *writer*, *reader*, *resourceFactory*, *resourceDisposer* are supplied for that resource type.